Effectiveness of a herbal and nutritional supplement on cognitive function in older adults with subjective cognitive complaints.

 This PhD project will clinically evaluate the safety and effectiveness of a novel standardised herbal formulation in reducing pain from osteoarthitis of the knee.
 The study will involve a 12-week randomised, double-blind, placebo controlled trial.
 Christine is a recipient of the NICM HRI and Blackmores Institute Scholarship Program.

-View Christine's Profile
+View Danielle's Profile

 The effects of residential health and wellness retreat experiences on health and wellbeing.